Winter weather can pack a punch. And with the season’s heavy snowfalls, improper snow shovelling is often to blame for injuries.

 - Pick the right shovel.
 Use a lightweight, non-stick, push-style shovel.
 A smaller blade will require you to lift less snow, putting less strain on your body.
 An ergonomically correct model (curved handle) will help prevent injury and fatigue.
 Also, if you spray the blade with a silicone-based lubricant, the snow will slide off more easily.

-- Before beginning any snow removal, warm up for five to 10 minutes to get your joints moving and increase blood circulation.
+- Warm-up for 5 to 10 minutes before beginning any snow removal to get your joints moving and increase blood circulation.
 A brisk walk will do it.

 Push, don’t throw